 Techniques used by pathologists to examine tissue samples

-Dietitians and nutritionists: Eating for thyroid health
+Dietitians and Nutritionists: Eating for thyroid health

 Working with a nutritionist or dietitian can help ensure that you are eating for optimal thyroid health.
 A healthy, balanced diet can help support optimal thyroid health and reduce symptoms associated with thyroid disease.
 Foods rich in iodine, selenium, zinc, and omega-3 fatty acids are especially beneficial for those with thyroid disorders.
 Additionally, avoiding processed foods and limiting caffeine intake can help reduce inflammation associated with thyroid disease.
 For those taking thyroid medication, it is important to take it at the same time each day and not eat or drink anything for 30 minutes after taking it.